Canop/squale/README.md

 Squale filters out non images and files whose name looks like its own output.

-Generated images are named accoding to the specified fitting rectangle.
+Generated images are named according to the specified fitting rectangle.

 For example, assuming you have those files: